"Old Bricks - history at your feet"

 James, Pontnewydd

 Nothing is known about the company, it appearing to be absent from trade directories, but interestingly, another brick company 'DAVIES & CO", has the same pattern frog, and the same 'POИTNEWYDD' with the first N reversed.
 This suggests that one took over the other, keeping the same die for the reverse stamp.
 An AH James brick was found used in a house believed to have been built in Cwmbran in the late 19th century.
 Which might have come first, Davies or James is unknown, but the former are more frequently encountered, the latter being something of a rarity.
 Found: Blaen Bran Brook near Pontnewydd Golf Club, Cwmbran.
-Photo and info by Lawrence Skuse.
+The works may be that shown as disused on the 1881 OS map at Grove Park, Pontnewydd.
+Photos and info by Lawrence Skuse.

 D W Johns